ibc/libsdptransform/README.md

   sdptransform::parseParams(session.at("media")[1].at("fmtp")[0].at("config"));
 ```

-`params` is a JSON object as follows:
+Resulting `params` is a JSON object as follows:

 ```json
 {